Post Office House2 Church Street, Belford, Northumberland, NE70 7LS, England

 - Tel: +44 (0) 1668 219 622

 LocationPost Office House is ideally located between Alnwick and Berwick-on-Tweed, a couple of minutes from the A1.
 Belford is a lovely little village and there's a great pub almost next door, but the major attractions are a few minutes away by car.
-It's four miles to the glorious beaches and Bamburgh Castle, the Cheviots are close by and the Holy Island of Lindisfarne are just offshore, reached by causeway at low tide.
+It's four miles to the glorious beaches and Bamburgh Castle, the Cheviots are close by and the Holy Island of Lindisfarne are just offshore, reached by causeway at low tide which you can drive over.
+We have the most beautiful, stunning and unspolit beaches in North Northumberland; Bamburgh, Budle Bay, Ross Back Sands, Beadnell and Embleton, just to name a few - all of which you can swim in, if you are brave enough (the North Sea is quite cold!) and if the weather is hot.
 Head south for Alnwick Castle, Alnwick Gardens and Barter Books; the award-winning Embleton Beach and Dunstanburgh Castle, or go 15 miles north and you're in the Scottish Borders.
 Even the city of Edinburgh is easily reached: a direct train from Berwick covers the 70 miles in 40 minutes.
 The nearest airport is Newcastle, 45 minutes' drive away, and Post Office House has parking for three cars.
-Belford is also on a bus route to all major towns such as direct transport to Newcastle, Alnwick, Morpeth and Berwick-upon-Tweed and Berwick station.
-The X18 route covers the Coast including Bamburgh, Seahouses, Beadnell and Craster so you can leave the car behind!
+Belford is also on a bus route to all major towns such as direct routes to Newcastle, Alnwick, Morpeth and Berwick-upon-Tweed and Berwick station.
+The X18 route covers the Coast including Bamburgh, Seahouses, Beadnell and Craster so you can leave the car behind and be environmentally friendly at the same time!

-AccreditationsAA Bed & Breakfast Gold Award 2020, TripAdvisor Certificate of Excellence 2019, TripAdvisor Hall of Fame Certificate of Excellence 2018 & 2019.
-Listed in the Top 15 B&B's in Northumberland from TripAdvisor (as reported by Northumberland Gazette, June 2020), TripAdvisor 2020 Traveller Choice Award
+AccreditationsAA Bed & Breakfast Gold Award 2020; TripAdvisor Certificate of Excellence 2019; TripAdvisor Hall of Fame Certificate of Excellence 2018 & 2019.; Listed in the Top 15 B&B's in Northumberland from TripAdvisor (as reported by Northumberland Gazette, June 2020); TripAdvisor 2020 Travellers Choice Award

 Simon & Claire Jarmain